-You probably don't think of fridge freezers as being particularly hi-tech products.
-But even the most basic models come with some features, while a top-end fridge freezer is packed full of them.
+You probably don't think of fridge freezers as being particularly hi-tech products, but even the most basic models come with at least some features.
+Top-end fridge freezers are packed full of them.
 We reveal the typical features on offer at every price point, so you know what to look out for in the shops.

 Features can make a fridge freezer easier to use and clean, nicer to look at and even more effective at storing and preserving your groceries.
 However, they can also push up both the purchase and running costs, so it pays to think about which features you will actually use.

-Don't assume that high-end models with loads of features are actually good at the essential tasks of chilling and freezing quickly and efficiently.
-The opposite is true in some cases, so make sure you check our list of the .
+But, don't assume that high-end models with loads of features are actually good at the essential tasks of chilling and freezing quickly and efficiently.
+The opposite is true in some cases, so make sure you read our reviews first.